 When: October – April: 9 am to 12 pm, May – September: 8 am to 12 pm

-The St. Stephen’s farmers market sets outside the church and moves indoors in winter.
+The St. Stephen’s farmers market is set outside the church and moves indoors in winter.
 The Saturday farmers market sells meat, poultry, seafood, produce, fruit, bread, and cheese; you will meet most of your weekly grocery needs here.

 You will find many kids’ activities.
 Occasionally, the school band plays at the market and school kids regularly set up stalls for donations for city choirs and other activities, so it’s a great place to help the community.